NiccoloPuccinelli/SEM/simulator_docs/README.md

 ## The Data folder

-The `data` folder is the core for the generation of the net, the scenario, and the mobility of a simulation.
+The `data` folder is the core for the generation of the net, the scenario, and the mobility generation plan for the subsequent execution.
 It has the following structure:

     root
         |---- data